robin-norwood/katacoda/terraform-infrastructure-pipelines-workshop/setup-k8s-workspace.md

   }
 }
 ```
-1. Commit your changes directly to the "master" branch of your forked
-  repository.

 Now that your GitHub repository is configured for use with the Terraform Cloud
 workspace, connect them in the Terraform Cloud UI.